New Decade, New Opportunities

 These ministries joined in the larger vision of the Mission: to be bold, strategic, effective, with passionate urgency.

-Most recently, the Mission has added new, innovative approaches — bringing help directly to the streets where it is most needed.
+The Mission added new, innovative approaches — bringing help directly to the streets where it is most needed.
 At night, Mission Search & Rescue vans visit known homeless encampments, bringing much-needed supplies, food, prayer, and open invitations to recovery programs and therapy.
-In the morning, the Mission’s Morning Watch program aids downtown business with homelessness at their doorsteps.
+In the morning, the Mission’s Morning Watch program aids downtown businesses with homelessness at their doorsteps.